 A reminder chime sounds when the headlamps or parking lamps are manually turned on, the vehicle is turned off, and a door is open.
 To disable the chime, turn the lamps off.

 Headlamp High/Low-Beam Changer

-Push the turn signal lever toward the instrument panel to change the headlamps from low to high beam.
+Push the turn signal lever away from you and release to turn the high beams on.